When is Ronnie O’Sullivan playing at the Masters?

 Thursday 11 January

-- 1pm: QF3 - O’Sullivan or Ding v Robertson or Hawkins – BBC Two
+- 1pm: QF3 - O’Sullivan or Ding v Robertson or Hawkins – BBC Two, Eurosport and Discovery+

 Friday 12 January

-- 1pm: QF1 - Trump or Wilson v Williams or Carter – BBC Two
+- 1pm: QF1 - Trump or Wilson v Williams or Carter – BBC Two, Eurosport and Discovery+

 Semi-finals (best of 11 frames)